protonemedia/laravel-paddle/README.md

 ## Webhooks and Laravel Events

-Configure your webhook URI in the `paddle.php` config file and update your settings here: https://vendors.paddle.com/alerts-webhooks.
+You can configure your webhook URI in the `paddle.php` config file.
+Update your [webhook settings](https://vendors.paddle.com/alerts-webhooks) at Paddle accordingly.
+By default the URI is `paddle/webhook`.
+This means that the webhook calls will be posted to `https://your-domain.com/paddle/webhook`.

-Every webhook will be mapped to an Event, for example when the [Subscription Created](https://developer.paddle.com/webhook-reference/subscription-alerts/subscription-created) webhook is called, the request is verified and a `SubscriptionCreated` event will be fired.
+Every webhook will be mapped to an Event and contains the payload of the webhook.
+For example when the [Subscription Created](https://developer.paddle.com/webhook-reference/subscription-alerts/subscription-created) webhook is called, the request is verified and a `SubscriptionCreated` event will be fired.

 Events:
 * `ProtoneMedia\LaravelPaddle\NewAudienceMember`